 You’ll get the hang of the game fairly quickly once you have played for a couple of hours.

-Gundam Breaker is a fun action game for the Vita that makes a great starter import.
-It’s fast paced, filled with enjoyable combat and an interesting customization system across a surprisingly large amount of content.
+Gundam Breaker is a fun action game for the Vita that makes a great starter import (in fact, it’s the first Japanese-only game I’ve ever bought).
+The language barrier is easy to overcome with the right resources and the game itself is fast paced, filled with enjoyable combat and an interesting customization system across a surprisingly large amount of content.